sherlock-audit/2023-02-hats-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-hats-judging/issues/96

 ## Found by
-Ace-30, GimelSec, Allarious, unforgiven, chaduke, 0xMojito
+0xMojito, Allarious, Ace-30, chaduke, GimelSec, unforgiven

 ## Summary
 some of the functions in the Hats and HatsIdUtilities contracts has recursive logics without limiting the number of iteration, this can cause unlimited gas usage if hat trees has huge depth and it won't be possible to call the contracts functions. functions `getImageURIForHat()`, `isAdminOfHat()`, `getTippyTopHatDomain()` and `noCircularLinkage()` would revert and because most of the logics callings those functions so contract would be in broken state for those hats.